Kong/cloud-migration-journey/docs/explore/phase2.md

 cat /etc/systemd/system/kuma-ingress.service
 ```

-You can confirm that it is just using the `kuma-dp` binary, and requires knowledge of the zone cp addr to register itself, a token to validate itself as a the expected dp, and its Zone Ingress manifest.
+You can confirm that it is just using the `kuma-dp` binary, and requires knowledge of the zone cp addr to register itself, a token to validate itself as a the expected dp, and its zone ingress manifest.

 ```console
 ExecStart = /usr/bin/bash -c '/home/kuma/mesh/kong-mesh-1.8.1/bin/kuma-dp \